Wombats: Profile and Information

 Up until a decade ago, innumerable wombats were killed for food and were also killed by pastoralists who considered them a pest.

-All species of wombats are now protected across Australia, apart from in Victoria, where the Bare-nosed Wombats are still seen as an agricultural vermin, though a farmer requires a permit to control their numbers.
+All species of wombats are now protected across Australia, apart from in Victoria, where the Bare-nosed Wombats are still seen as agricultural vermin.
+However, a farmer requires a permit to control their numbers.

 Loss of habitat and competition for food with introduced herbivores – cattle, rabbits, sheep, and goats – are presently the most significant threats for wombats.
 Entire colonies of wombats can die from sarcoptic mange, which is sometimes spread by foxes and dogs.

-While wombats do not have too many natural predators, they get eaten by foxes, Tasmanian devils, dingoes, wild dogs, and eagles
+While wombats have few natural predators, they get eaten by foxes, Tasmanian devils, dingoes, wild dogs, and eagles.

-The wombat has a tough, thick-skinned rump which it uses as protection: if threatened, wombats will escape to their burrow and can crush the predator’s skull (depending on the predator) between their rump and the burrow’s roof.
+The wombat has a tough, thick-skinned rump that it uses as protection: if threatened, wombats will escape to their burrow and crush the predator’s skull (depending on the predator) between their rump and the burrow’s roof.

 If startled by humans, wombats can bowl over and dish out a very nasty bite to humans.
-Do not be tempted to keep these guys as a pet; it is better to admire these waddling darlings from afar!
+Do not be tempted to keep these guys as pets; it is better to admire these waddling darlings from afar!

-• Wombats walk with a waddle: Indeed, wombats look pudgy and slow, but they can run up to 25 miles an hour and maintain the same speed for up to a minute and a half.
+• Wombats walk with a waddle: Wombats look pudgy and slow, but they can run up to 25 miles an hour and maintain the same speed for up to a minute and a half.

 • They’re very excellent diggers: Wombats are specially created for digging.
-They have barrel-shaped bodies and pretty broad, sturdy feet that feature long claws, and these features enable them to excavate extensive systems of chambers and tunnels.
+They have barrel-shaped bodies and pretty broad, sturdy feet that feature long claws, enabling them to excavate extensive systems of chambers and tunnels.
 A wombat can dig up to three feet of dirt in 24 hours.

-• They have a backward-facing pouch: Like every other marsupial on earth, wombats give birth to a cute, tiny, underdeveloped joey that crawls into its mother’s pouch to fully grow and develop better.
-But wombats’ pouches have a unique difference — they are positioned backward, with the pouch opening toward the mother’s rear instead of towards her head.
+• They have a backward-facing pouch: Like every other marsupial on earth, wombats give birth to a cute, tiny, underdeveloped joey that crawls into its mother’s pouch to grow and fully develop.
+But wombats’ pouches are uniquely different — they are positioned backward, with the pouch opening toward the mother’s rear instead of towards her head.
 This allows the mother to dig without getting dirt in her pouch.

-• Wombats have a super slow metabolism: It takes these creatures up to 14 days (two weeks) to digest a meal.
+• Wombats have a super slow metabolism: Digesting a meal takes up to 14 days (two weeks).
 This slow metabolism is helpful in their hot and dry habitat.

-• Wombats have teeth like rodents: Wombats have incisors like those of rodents, and they are continuously growing.
+• Wombats have teeth like rodents: They have incisors like rodents and are continuously growing.
 To keep the growth in check, wombats gnaw on wood barks and tough vegetation.

-• Wombats have tough rumps: One of the primary defenses of a wombat is its toughened backside, which is not even made of bones, but cartilage.
-When they feel threatened, wombats dives headfirst into the closet tunnel, blocking the entrance with its hard rump.
-This sturdy rump and absence of a significant tail make it almost impossible for a predator to grab on.
+• Wombats have tough rumps: One of the primary defenses of a wombat is its toughened backside, which is not even made of bones but cartilage.
+When they feel threatened, wombats dive headfirst into the closet tunnel, blocking the entrance with its hard rump.
+This sturdy rump and absence of a significant tail make it almost impossible for predators to grab on.

 • Wombats are not as helpless as you think: Wombats fight to defend home territories around their burrows and will become aggressive to suspected intruders.
 There have been reports of human injuries from wombat attacks.
 These injuries include puncture wounds from deep bites, wombat claws, and injuries from being bowled over by angry wombats.

-• They have a cube-shaped poop: Wombats have the weirdest shaped poop you can imagine.
-Their poop is shaped in squares.
+• They have a cube-shaped poop: Wombats have the weirdest-shaped poop you can imagine.
+Their poop is shaped into squares.
 Wombats are territorial and are known to mark their territories by pooping.
 It is thought that the shape of the wombat poop keeps it from rolling away.
 Just in case you are wondering how they squeeze and shape their poop into cubes, they make use of particular bones in their backsides.

-• There once exsisted giant wombats: An ancestor of what we know as wombats today was a giant as big as a rhinoceros that existed during the Ice Age.
+• Giant wombats once existed: An ancestor of what we know as wombats today was a giant as big as a rhinoceros that existed during the Ice Age.
 It is believed that ancient Aborigines killed the giant wombat for food.

-Leave a comment below if you have questions or would like to share your thoughts with us.
+Comment below if you have questions or want to share your thoughts.

 You May Also Like